 The high cross is an early medieval form of Christian sculpture, unique to the British Isles.
 From around the 6th century onwards, monastic settlements developed all around Ireland.
 It is thought that high crosses were a way of marking out the sacred areas in the larger monasteries.
-The first high crosses are believed to have been made from wood and metal.
-Of course, none of these have survived to the present day.
+The first high crosses are believed to have been made of wood and metal.
+Of course, none of these has survived to the present day.
 From around the 9th century onwards, the crosses began to be carved from stone.
 Interestingly, the earliest crosses appear to be replicas of the original wood and metal crosses, though in time their style evolved.
 There are almost 300 high crosses in Ireland, in various states of repair.

 Let’s get plastered